mbilal93/blocks/README.md

 >>Others

-Blocks comes with predefined general frequently used general properties.
-Please refer to css/blocks.css for complete list as I am too lazy to list each one here.
+Blocks comes with predefined frequently used general properties.
+Please refer to css/blocks.css for complete list as I am too lazy to list each one here.  :sleeping:

 **********************************************************************************************************************